Austin DWI Lawyer

 The Process of Beating a DWI Charge

 All of this works towards getting you a favorable plea agreement or a not guilty verdict, even if your DWI arrest involved marijuana or prescription drugs rather than alcohol.
-Finally, you have the right to a trial by jury, your ultimate defense with the right criminal defense lawyer in your corner.
+Finally, you have the right to a trial by jury, your ultimate DWI defense with the right attorney in your corner.

-An Austin DWI Lawyer Can Examine Any Police Footage
+A DWI Attorney Can Examine Any Police Footage

 Today almost all police cruisers are equipped with video cameras to record everything that happens at the roadside.
 In addition, more and more police forces are adding body cameras to their officers while on duty.
 This may seem to work against you, but can actually be very helpful.
 An officer can write or disregard anything in his offense report, and video allows us to see and hear things that may have been neglected or left out.